This page was most recently updated on May 8th, 2025

 SECTION 2.04 Scope.

-The Corporation members shall execute their duties and purposes on a worldwide basis with no boundaries to impede them, notwithstanding the Jurisdictional limits set out in this Article II and X.
+The Corporation members shall execute their duties and purposes worldwide without boundaries to impede them, notwithstanding the Jurisdictional limits set out in Articles II and X.

 ARTICLE III: PURPOSES OF THE CORPORATION